ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.2018.md

 We did not publish the service in the integration catalog on the remote Manager, since this is exactly the same procedure as for a REST Service.

 # Step 8 - Create a SOAP to REST API
 >With the 2018 version, this step has been greatly simplified.
 Similarly to the previous step, we use the designer but instead of using SOAP proxy, we use a REST proxy.
 We will see that API Connect generates a lot of configurations automatically.
-Notice that SOAP to REST in this context means that we have a SOAP back end and we expose it in REST JSON, hence SOAP to REST.
+Notice that SOAP to REST in this context means that we have a SOAP back-end and we expose it in REST JSON, hence SOAP to REST.
 We could have had another view and call it REST to SOAP :-).
-We are not documenting all the steps to add the API because it is very similar to the previous step, the only difference being the selection af REST proxy at the very beginning.
+We are not documenting all the steps to add the API because it is very similar to the previous step, the only difference being the selection of REST proxy at the very beginning.

-1. Click on Add, and select New API
+1. Click on Add and select New API

 ![SOAP API REST Create](./images/designer-soap-rest-create.png)

 The next steps are as before.
 For the Info panel, I used:
 >Title: BranchesREST

->Description: REST exposure for the back end SOAP service
+>Description: REST exposure for the back-end SOAP service

 At the end click on the Edit API button.

-Let's see two seconds the definition, unlike the previous step, the consume and produce contet-types are now application/json.
+Let's see two seconds the definition, unlike the previous step, the consume and produce content-types are now application/json.
 The definitions have been auto generated.
 And we can see for the XSD elements corresponding JSON elements.
 This is a great feature and nice enhancement from the V5 version.

 ![SOAP API REST Create](./images/designer-soap-rest-definitions.png)